digitallyinduced/ihp/Guide/editors.markdown

 export IHP_EDITOR="code --goto"
 ```

+### VSCode + Haskell Language Server Troubleshooting

+#### "Couldn't figure out what GHC version the project is using"

+If you get an error `Couldn't figure out what GHC version the project is using` in Visual Studio Code make sure that the Nix Env Selector plugin was started correctly:
+1. Open the project in VS Code
+2. Click `View` -> `Command Palette` -> `Nix-Env: Select Environment` -> `default.nix`
+3. This will restart VS Code.
+After that Haskell Language Server should be working.

 ### VSCode on Windows with Windows Subsystem for Linux

 It is important to not access the files within the WSL from Windows itself (however, the other way around is ok).
 You can seamlessly (including auto-save) work on your projects within WSL from VS Code in Windows by adding the [`Remote WSL`](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) extension from Microsoft.